Deltares/SFINCS/docs/input.rst

 The Horton Method is a conceptual approach used primarily in hydrology to model the rate of infiltration of water into the soil.
 This method was developed by Robert E. Horton in 1939, and it is foundational in the field of hydrology.

 According to the Horton Method, initially, the infiltration capacity is high, but it decreases exponentially over time until it reaches a stable, steady-state value, known as the final infiltration rate.
-This phenomenon occurs due to the gradual saturation of the soil, and the reduction in infiltration rate continues until it equals the soil’s hydraulic conductivity.
+This phenomenon occurs due to the gradual saturation of the soil, and the reduction in infiltration rate continues until it equals the soil's hydraulic conductivity.

 The basic form of the Horton equation is expressed as follows:

-**f_t = f_c + (f_0 - f_c) e^{-kt}
+**f_t = f_c + (f_0 - f_c) e^{-kt}**

 In which f_t is the infiltration rate at time, f_c is the final, constant infiltration rate, f_0 is the initial infiltration rate, k is a decay constant and t is the time since the start of infiltration.

 Within SFINCS, the Horton method can be used as follows.
 The user needs to provide the following variables.
 For all variables, one needs to specify these values per cell with the same grid based input as the depfile using a binary file:

 * f0file: maximum (Initial) Infiltration Capacity in mm/hr
 * fcfile: Minimum (Asymptotic) Infiltration Rate in mm/hr
 * kdfile: empirical constant (hr-1) of decay